-Instead of throwing all of these clothes away why not attend or even organise a clothes swap/swishing party?
+Instead of throwing all of these clothes away why not attend or organise a clothes swap party?

-Clothes swaps/swishing parties involve the swapping of your unwanted clothes in exchange for other peoples.
-It’s a great opportunity for you to get rid of all those clothes cluttering up your wardrobe whilst reinventing your style at the same time - they do say one persons trash is another persons treasure after all!
+Clothes swaps, also called swishing parties, involve the swapping of your unwanted menswear, womenswear and childrenswear with other people.
+It’s a great opportunity for you to get rid of all those clothes cluttering up wardrobes.

-Organising a clothes swap/swishing event doesn’t have to be a lot of work, it can be as big or small as you want it to be.
+Organising a clothes swap doesn’t have to be a lot of work, it can be as big or small as you want it to be.

 How about inviting some friends over with some drinks and nibbles and swapping your clothes that way?
-You could also hold an event at your local coffee morning, community centre or even at a car boot sale.
+You could also hold an event at your local coffee morning, community centre or school.

 If you’re feeling adventurous why not organise a larger scale event whilst raising money for charity at the same time?

 We’ve put together a Clothes Swap Kit for putting on your own swap: